timvisee/prs/README.md

 prs list
 ```

-If you do not have a remote password store repository yet, create one (a private
+If you do not have a remote password store repository yet, create one (an empty
-repository on GitHub or GitLab for example), and run the following:
+private repository on GitHub or GitLab for example), and run the following:

 ```bash
 # Initialize new password store (if you haven't done so yet)